Maths Curriculum Statement

 - The curriculum hours in Mathematics are non-negotiable and will be followed by all staff in the school.
 Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.

 - Mathematics specialists from our partner secondary school, Blessed William Howard, are and will continue to be integral to the planning process.
 This will aid transition to Key Stage 3.

-- The Subject Leader for Mathematics will meet the Senior Leadership Team on a fortnightly basis to evaluate provision in order to ensure that teaching and learning in Mathematics is outstanding.
+- The Subject Leader for Mathematics will meet the Senior Leadership Team on a weekly basis to evaluate provision in order to ensure that teaching and learning in Mathematics is outstanding.
 Where necessary, staff will receive coaching and training in Mathematics, this includes extensive work with the Maths Hub.

 - Carefully designed schemes of learning in mathematics ensure consistency and progress of all learners.

 - The focus on a mastery approach to Mathematics will ensure that pupils acquire a deep, long-term, secure and adaptable understanding of the subject.